batden/elluminate/README.md

 (Use auto-completion: Just type *ell* and press Tab.)

-## Update local repository
+## Update local repo

 Check for updates at least once a week.
-In order to do this, change to ~/.elluminate/ and run:
+To update the local repository, change to ~/.elluminate/ and run:

 ```bash
 git pull
 ```

-That's it.

-Mind the cows! :cow2: :cow2: :cow2: